 The Board has established an orientation and continuing education program for directors to ensure they are equipped to fulfill their roles.
 New directors are provided with comprehensive information about the Corporation prior to their appointment that includes annual reports, management information circulars and strategic and operating plans.
-Shortly after becoming a director, new directors are invited to tour the Corporation's operations and spend time at the head office for personal briefings by senior management on the Corporation's strategic plan, major risks and other key business matters.
+Shortly after becoming a director, new directors are invited to tour our operations and spend time at the head office for personal briefings by senior management on our strategic plan, major risks and other key business matters.

-Informative updates by appropriate senior management and consultants on the Corporation's business, operations and products are regularly scheduled for presentation to directors to help them understand the Corporation's business environment, strategies and operations.
-In addition, all directors have the opportunity to meet and participate in work sessions with management to obtain further insight into the operations and business of the Corporation.
+Informative updates by appropriate senior management and consultants on our business, operations and products are regularly scheduled for presentation to directors to help them understand our business environment, strategies and operations.
+In addition, all directors have the opportunity to meet and participate in work sessions with management to obtain further insight into the operations and our business.
 Directors also receive and review materials on industry trends and regulatory updates from management and other sources on a regular basis.

-Periodically, directors are invited to visit the operations of the Corporation at various locations to tour the facilities and to meet with employees and local dignitaries.
+Periodically, directors are invited to visit our operations at various locations to tour the facilities and to meet with employees and local dignitaries.